-If you are a Colorado homeowner and plan to replace your roof, then you should choose a new roof material that can withstand the harsh weather in the state for many years without the need for frequent repairs.
+If you are a Colorado Springs homeowner and plan to replace your roof, then you should choose a new roof with hail damage prevention material that can withstand the harsh weather in the state for many years without the need for frequent repairs.
 One roof material that tends to hold up very well in areas of the country that experience harsh weather is stone-coated steel.

-Stone-coated steel shingles are made by adhering a thick layer of stone or stone granules to rolled steel shingles.
+Stone-coated steel shingles are made of hail damage prevention materials, by adhering a thick layer of stone or stone granules to rolled steel shingles.
 This combination of metal and stone creates a shingle that is strong, durable, and attractive.